eduNEXT/eox-tenant/README.rst

      ./manage.py manage.py lms migrate eox_core --fake-initial --settings=<your app settings>

 #.
-In the case you are not using the redirection middlewares, and only have eox-tenant installed, you can simply apply the database migrations for the eox-tenant plugin:
+In the case you are not using the redirection middleware, and only have eox-tenant installed, you can simply apply the database migrations for the eox-tenant plugin:

    .. code-block:: bash

      ./manage.py manage.py lms migrate eox_tenant --settings=<your app settings>

    The table corresponding to the Redirection model will not be deleted but it will be discarded from the Django state

 Caveats
 -------